 The Elevator and Amusement Device Bureau is responsible for the proper installation and safe operation of all elevators, escalators, workman's hoists, dumbwaiters, moving walks, lifting devices for people with disabilities, aerial passenger tramways, amusement rides and incline railways that operate in public establishments.
 Devices in federally owned properties and single-family dwellings are exempt.
 Elevators are inspected annually by the bureau.
-The bureau also inspects all the amusement devices each time they are assembled for operation in the state.
-The bureau inspects all inflatable amusement devices and portable rock walls.
-The NCGA removed inflatable devices from the jurisdiction of the Amusement Device Safety Act effective Oct.
-10, 2023.
-The bureau conducted 20,406 routines, 1,548 new elevator inspections and 1,660 alteration or repair inspections, as well as 6,033 amusement device inspections at 965 locations.
+The bureau also inspects amusement devices each time they are assembled for operation in the state.
+The bureau conducted 22,758 routines, 1,609 new elevator inspections and 1,719 alteration or repair inspections, as well as 4,330 amusement device inspections.